wjakob/nanobind/docs/api_core.rst

    the C++ function is pure virtual.
 Refer to the documentation on :ref:`trampolines <trampolines>` to see how this macro can be used.

+.. c:macro:: NB_MAKE_OPAQUE(T)

+   The macro registers a partial template specialization pattern for the type `T` that marks it as *opaque*, mening that nanobind won't try to run its type casting template machinery on it.

+   This is useful when trying to register a binding for `T` that is simultaneously also covered by an existing type caster.

+   This macro should be used at the top level (outside of namespaces and program code).

 Python object API
 -----------------